Administration

 Hi, I’m Jeff!
 I was born in Carson City and grew up in Dayton, NV.
 I have been a registered nurse since receiving my Associates of Applied Science in Nursing from Western Nevada College in 2014.
 I have worked as a nurse in various departments in Carson City, Reno, and Anchorage, Alaska, but spent most of my time working in the operating room.
 After moving back to Nevada from Alaska, I began pursuing further education from the University of Alaska, Fairbanks and am obtaining a Bachelor’s of Business Administration in Accounting.
 I am glad to be back in Nevada where I spend most of my time riding dirt bikes, camping, and hanging out with my dog and family.

 Amy earned her Bachelor of Science in Psychology degree, and Masters of Counseling Psychology degree at Texas Woman’s University, in Denton, Texas.
-She is a Licensed Clinical Professional Counselor who works with individuals from a “healing through connection” perspective, integrating multiple theories including multicultural, relational, and existential interventions.
-After spending 20 years in Texas, she is grateful to be back home serving the Northern Nevada rural community.
+She is a Licensed Clinical Professional Counselor who works with individuals, couples, and familes from a “healing through connection” perspective, integrating multiple theories including multicultural, relational, and existential interventions.
+She is trained in Multidimensional Family Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Emotion-Focused Therapy and is a Certified Disaster Mental Health Response Specialist.
+She was raised in Sparks, Nevada where she currently resides.

 Britany is a native Nevadan who enjoys spending her spare time reading, running, and spending time with her family.
 Some of her favorite family activities include hiking, camping, and traveling.
 She started her career in the medical field and has worked as a Nurse’s Assistant and a Medical Assistant for 13 years.
 She has a Bachelor’s in Health and Human Services Management and a Master of Science in Licensed Professional Counseling.
 She started at Community Chest after completing her counseling practicum in rural Lyon County and has experience in working with clients experiencing severe mental health issues.
 She is a Licensed Clinical Professional Counselor and Licensed Clinical Alcohol and Drug Counselor Intern and is passionate about working with rural communities.